menu

 System.String

-The name of the column to be used as the value for the items in the dropdown.
-The default value is String.Empty, which means no column is specified.
+The name of the field used as the value.
+The default value is string.Empty.

 Remarks